mbzuai-oryx/Agent-X/README.md

 ```
 Open ```~/anaconda3/envs/agentlego/lib/python3.11/site-packages/transformers/modeling_utils.py```, then set ```_supports_sdpa = False``` to ```_supports_sdpa = True``` in line 1279.

-2. Deploy tools for GTA benchmark.
+2. Deploy tools for Agent-Xbenchmark.

 To use the GoogleSearch and MathOCR tools, you should first get the Serper API key from https://serper.dev, and the Mathpix API key from https://mathpix.com/.
 Then export these keys as environment variables.